Ainsley Beauchamp Certified Equine Therapist

 How does therapy help?

-The horse becomes uncomfortable, stiff, and resistant; he is physically unable to perform with the level of athleticism his conformation predicted.
-Muscle spasms and pain cause the horse to change his posture and move incorrectly.
-Protecting the compromised, painful area creates further discomfort and damage due to the added stresses of weight referral.
+As the horse becomes uncomfortable, stiff, and resistant, pain or fear of pain causes him to change his posture and move incorrectly.
+Protecting the compromised area creates further discomfort and damage due to the added stresses of weight referral.

 What can I expect?

-Your equine therapist will take a detailed history of your horse, including your primary complaint, the type of work the horse does, medical history, any previous injuries, veterinary care, surgeries, medications, x-ray and/or flexion tests results.
+You’ll be asked about a detailed history of your horse, including primary complaint, the type of work the horse does, medical history, any previous injuries, veterinary care, surgeries, medications, x-ray and/or flexion tests results.

-The physical exam involves palpating for misalignments and checking stress points.
+Physical exam involves palpating for misalignments, muscle tension, soreness and stress points.

 Ainsley Beauchamp (250) 295-7432